August 26, 2019

 By William Vidmar and Hannah Halbert

 Everyone who works deserves a fair wage for all their hours on the job.
 But about 217,000 times each year, an employer pays an Ohio worker less than the minimum wage.
 These violations alone cost Ohio workers an estimated $600 million – about $2,800 for each affected worker, according to the Economic Policy Institute.
-The Ohio Attorney General’s office estimated that more than 900,000 times annually, employers misclassify Ohio workers as contractors, when they are really employees.
+The Ohio Attorney General’s office estimated that approximately 459,000 times annually, employers misclassify Ohio workers as contractors, when they are really employees.
 This costs the state about $790 million in lost unemployment compensation payments, workers’ compensation premiums, and state income taxes.

 When employers refuse to pay promised wages, pay less than the minimum wage, fail to pay for all hours worked, or don’t pay overtime compensation as required by law, it is theft.
 They’ve stolen that worker’s time and their wages.
 Wage theft also includes other payroll fraud, like misclassification or paying workers under the table.

 In Ohio, a person who steals $2,800 can be charged with a felony and could spend up to a year in prison.
 Employers found guilty of wage theft usually just pay back a portion of the stolen wages – not even the whole amount.
 Though the law says victims can receive up to three times the amount their employer stole, the state focuses on bringing the employer back into compliance rather than making the workers whole.

 According to the US Department of Labor, 371 Cleveland companies were investigated by the agency due to claims of violation of the Fair Labor Standards Act (FLSA) between 2004 and 2018.
 Of those, 270 were confirmed to have had at least one wage theft violation—that’s a finding rate of 72.8%.
 Among these companies, there were found to be 6,417 counts of wage violations.
 The FLSA established minimum wage, overtime, and child labor standards.